Today, we’re going to talk about peptides and their effects on digestive tract inflammation. If you’re interested in this topic, keep reading!

 Irritable Bowel Syndrome (IBS)

 Approximately 40-60% of subjects with IBS also suffer from psychiatric illnesses, including sadness or anxiety.
-In general, IBS has a lot of harmful effects on people’s quality of life.
+In general, IBS has a lot of harmful effects on quality of life.

 Irritable bowel syndrome is costly to researchers and society.
-Researchers are doing their best to find effective medical treatments.
+Researchers are doing their best to find effective medical options.
 Although there have been advancements in the knowledge of the pathophysiology of IBS, the specific pathways leading to the development of symptoms are still not fully understood.

 Inflammatory bowel disease (IBD)